Jum-eng/Particle-Swarm-Optimization/README.md

 Adjust velocities based on inertia, personal best, and global best.
 Update positions of particles.
 Repeat the process until convergence or a set number of iterations is reached.

+## Expected Outcome
+The particles should gradually converge towards the global minimum.
+Over iterations, the swarm refines its search, balancing exploration (searching new areas) and exploitation (refining known good solutions).
+The final solution found by PSO is compared to the actual global minimum.
+How to Run the Project
+Install necessary dependencies such as NumPy and Matplotlib.
+Run the script to execute the PSO algorithm.
+Observe the animation of particles converging toward the optimal solution.

+## Conclusion
+This project provides an intuitive understanding of PSO through a dynamic visualization.
+It showcases how the algorithm iteratively improves solutions and adapts based on swarm intelligence principles.